DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 ### Option 2: using the program terminal, Start iPython*:
 *please note, we provide a quick-guide of the commands at the bottom of this page.
 Also, if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython``, but otherwise it's the same.
+If you are using DeepLabCut on the cloud, you cannot use the GUIs and you need to first set DLClight=True.
+Please read more [here](https://github.com/MMathisLab/Docker4DeepLabCut2.0), and in our Protocol paper [here](https://www.nature.com/articles/s41596-019-0176-0).

 Open an ``ipython`` session and import the package by typing in the terminal:
 ```